xlladdins/xll/docs/Excel4MacrosA-D.md

   - > If alt\_exp is FALSE or omitted, Microsoft Excel calculates
     > normally.

->
+> &nbsp;

-Alt\_form    corresponds to the Transition Formula Entry check box in the Transition tab of the Options dialog box.
+Alt\_form&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Transition Formula Entry check box in the Transition tab of the Options dialog box.

   - > This argument is available only in Microsoft Excel for Windows.